 REFRESHING ROSÉ & SPARKLING

 TJ’s has a fabulous selection of affordable rosé.
 Since I typically save my splurges for reds and certain whites (like New Zealand Sauvignon Blanc), I love finding a crowd-pleaser at this price point.
-The slightly fruity sweetness is balanced out with a citrusy tart flavor.
-Stock up on this one for warm weather get-togethers and backyard hangs.
-For the price, it’s a steal!
+This one is gently bubbly, sweet but not too sweet, and beautifully bottled.
+Give it a great chill and uncork some summery vibes in the warmer months to come.

 Cecilia Beretta Prosecco

-For the champagne lovers out there, you must try this super high-value prosecco.
+For the champagne lovers out there, you must try this Prosecco.
 Prosecco is basically Italian champagne.
 It undergoes a different fermentation process that allows the price per bottle to dip lower than its French rival.
 This Trader Joe’s option is dry, not-t00-sweet, bubbly, and perfect for celebrating or sipping.

-Cheers to Trader Joe’s robust and ever-evolving selection of wines that blow us away without blowing up our wallets!
+Cheers to Joe and his robust, revolving selection of wines that never fails to blow us away (without blowing up our wallets)!

 All photos by StyleBlueprint staff unless otherwise noted.